GSK, facing bribery claims, battles to build new sales model

 Authorities on both sides of the Atlantic are also looking for cases to prosecute under the U.S. Foreign Corrupt Practices Act (FCPA) and the UK Bribery Act, which prohibit payments to government officials, including state-employed doctors, to obtain business overseas.

-Pfizer and Johnson & Johnson have both settled claims under the FCPA within the past three years, and a Reuters examination in 2012 of filings by the world's top 10 drug companies found that eight of them had warned of potential costs related to charges of corruption in foreign markets. (here) (Additional reporting by Adam Jourdan in Shanghai; Editing by Will Waterman)
+Pfizer (PFE.N) and Johnson & Johnson (JNJ.N) have both settled claims under the FCPA within the past three years, and a Reuters examination in 2012 of filings by the world’s top 10 drug companies found that eight of them had warned of potential costs related to charges of corruption in foreign markets.